An Evening with Author John Taylor “Ike” Williams

 Trustee and past FAWC fellow Michael Cunningham said of the book, “The Shores of Bohemia not only explores the unreliable boundaries between the local and the global, it marks, as well, the various intersections of historical event, human mysteries, and pure magic.”
 Author Ted Widmer said, “This wonderful book utterly beguiled me.
 On the surface, it is about a small portion of Cape Cod, the three final towns: Wellfleet, Truro and Provincetown.
 Yet it is about much more than that, and tells a beautiful story about friendship and creativity at the height of the American Century.”

-Williams will make a presentation about the book before being joined by invited guests who were a pivotal part of the events described in his book (to be announced) in a rousing, not-to-be-missed conversation.
+Williams will make a presentation about the book before being joined in conversation by artist Paul Resika in a rousing, not-to-be-missed conversation.

 Suggested donation for this event is $25, $50 or $100.